XiaoyuLiu198/Streaming-Data-Server/README.md

 ### Kafka
 #### Creating topic on kafka
 Input in command lines:
+bin/kafka-topics.sh
+--create

+--zookeeper localhost:2181

+--replication-factor 1

+--partitions 2

-bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic example-topic
+--topic example-topic

 Files for configuration and connecting with Twitter API (see the files above)

 ### Spark
-Read streaming data from Kafka with readStream -- Preprocessing -- Execute the query with writeStream -- Store streamed structured data in S3.
+Read streaming data from Kafka with readStream -- Preprocessing -- Store streamed structured data in S3.

 ## Storation
-Because of the high frequency of access and uploading, use Delta Table storation in AWS S3.
+Because of the high frequency of access and uploading in streaming, use Delta Table storation in AWS S3.

 ## Analysis
 1. Working on developing dashboards to visulize: